Our Degrees in Archaeology and Ancient History

 You can do a three-year degree or four-year degree which includes a Year Abroad.
 The School has numerous links with partner departments and Universities in Europe and in Canada and in Australia - our students have the chance to spend a full year abroad in exciting places like Malta, Denmark, Italy or Holland, and to learn from diverse approaches to the past.
 And the School welcomes many exchange students who are always delighted at the quality of teaching and the helpfulness of our staff!

-And finally, you will all get a chance to develop practical skills in our annual fieldschool at the nearby Iron Age hillfort Burrough Hill (read a summary so far and next targets) - a great chance to learn how to dig, record, find bits of the past, make new friends, and get to know professional and academic staff alike!
+And finally, you will all get a chance to develop practical skills in our annual fieldschool at a site like the nearby Iron Age hillfort (read a summary so far and next targets) - a great chance to learn how to dig, record, find bits of the past, make new friends, and get to know professional and academic staff alike!

 Meanwhile, watch and listen into a video profile by one of our recent Ancient History and Archaeology graduates, Jemma Mitchell, who can tell you what the courses, department and University are like.
 Also read other undergraduate student profiles, or watch Alexandru on YouTube.